cerebralatlas/i18n-flow/README.md

 - Entering and editing translations
 - Importing and exporting translations in various formats
 - User management and access control
+- Monitoring translation status and progress

+### CLI Tool

+The CLI tool provides the following commands:

+- `init`: Initialize i18n-flow in your project
+- `sync`: Sync translations from the server to your local project
+- `push`: Push translation keys to the server
+- `status`: Check translation status for your project

+Full CLI documentation is available by running `i18n-flow --help`.

 ## 🏗️ Architecture